willowrudge/hackduke-26-aquatic-stress-sentinel/README.md

 - **Expanded sensor suite** — pH, turbidity, and chlorophyll sensors for deeper water quality analysis
 - **Calibrated thermal correction** — refine the boundary layer correction against a submerged reference sensor

-## Contributing
-This project was built as a hackathon prototype and we welcome contributions.
-If you'd like to contribute:

-Fork the repository
-Create a feature branch (git checkout -b feature/your-feature) Commit your changes and open a pull request

-Please open an issue first to discuss major changes.

 ## Team
 Built at HackDuke: Code For Good 2026